mtolly/jammittools/README.md

 mix them together.

 Let's say you own all 5 instruments for a song.
-You can access the "hidden" track with the following command:
+You can access the "hidden" track with a command similar to the following:

     jammittools <search parameters> -a out.wav -y D -n grbkyvx